High School, College, Independent Living, Career, Social Relationships, New Employment, Job Change, Retirement

-Regardless of focus, treatment includes specific skill training, counseling, coaching, role modeling, and behavioral supports as necessary to facilitate long term success.
+Regardless of focus, treatment includes training, counseling, coaching, role modeling, and behavioral supports as necessary to facilitate long term success.
 Family/significant other training and on-going consultation are provided as a necessary component in the service deliver system.
 All aspects of work with any individual includes an emphasis on self determination, autonomy, choice making, and individual rights.

 Client hours and length of time in program vary and are based on the individual.
 An average of two sessions per week for 1.5 hrs each of direct intervention is typical based on a particular domain; e.g. vocational, independent living, education, social.
 Hourly services are also available are are provided for more a more singular purpose and for highly specific client needs.

 *Assessment includes a case file review, family and client interviews, formal and informal assessments, inventories, and naturalistic observation of social, communication and interpersonal interactions.